ioninteractive/javascript/README.md

 ## <a name='backbone'>Backbone</a>

-  - Prefer listenTo/stopListening for event subscriptions.
+  - Prefer listenTo / stopListening for event subscriptions.

     **[[⬆]](#TOC)**